csaguiar/media-bias-political-news/README.md

 # Project Folder Structure

-- `data`: Contains the data collected from the various sources.

 - `data_collection`: Contains the modules built for collecting data, including `ArticleSet`.
 Also includes the classes for scraping Google News website and [Webhose.IO](https://webhose.io) API.
 More info [here](data_collection/README.md)

+- `data_processed`: Contains the data pre processed after cleaning.

+- `data_raw`: Contains the data collected from the various sources.

 - `notebooks`: Collection of Jupyter Notebooks used for data exploration.

+- `preprocessing`: scripts to pre process data collection.

 # To do